How to Find Bed Bugs

 Reactions to Bites

-Bed bug bites can be numerous in a heavy infestation, but bed bug bites are rarely serious.
+Bites can be numerous in a heavy infestation, but they are rarely serious.
 Most people develop a raised, itchy, red bump or wheal at the site of a bite within ten minutes, though reaction can be delayed for seven to ten days.

-A few individuals do not react at all to bed bug bites, while others may develop allergic reactions such as hives, blisters, or a rash.
+A few individuals do not react at all to being bitten.
+Others may develop allergic reactions such as hives, blisters, or a rash.
 Children exposed to a heavy infestation are sometimes lethargic from disturbed sleep and can become anemic.

-As with any insect bite, bed bug bites can become infected from scratching.
+As with any insect bite, they can become infected from scratching.
 Itching can be controlled with calamine lotion or over-the-counter anti-itch creams.
 Always consult with a physician or pharmacist about the suitability of any topical treatment before use.

-Not all bites in the night are the work of bed bugs.
+Not all bites in the night are the work of these insects.
 Mosquitoes, fleas, ants and spiders are also frequent offenders.
 If the source of bites cannot be easily discovered, it is best to call in a pest control professional for an inspection and treatment evaluation.

-Wingless and unlikely to crawl more than ten feet from their established feeding site, bed bugs rely on humans to transport them to new habitats.
-Unfortunately, it is all too easy to become a bed bug transport service.
+Wingless and unlikely to crawl more than ten feet from their established feeding site, these bugs rely on humans to transport them to new habitats.
+Unfortunately, it is all too easy to become a personal transport service for these bugs.

-Bed bugs, unlike ticks and lice, do not attach themselves to a person’s skin or hair, but they can be transported inside the seams of clothing, purses, backpacks, luggage and shoes.
-Hitchhiking bed bugs can infest upholstered furniture, with couches and easy chairs being favorite destinations.
+Unlike ticks and lice, do not attach themselves to a person’s skin or hair, but they can be transported inside the seams of clothing, purses, backpacks, luggage and shoes.
+Hitchhiking bugs can infest upholstered furniture, with couches and easy chairs being favorite destinations.

 Early Detection is Crucial

-If noticed early, a bed bug infestation can be controlled by treating the limited area the bugs inhabit.
+If noticed early, an infestation can be controlled by treating the limited area the bugs inhabit.
 However, once they spread throughout a room or apartment, eradication becomes much more difficult.
-Unchecked or ineffectively treated, bed bugs can spread throughout a building.
+Unchecked or ineffectively treated, they can spread throughout a building.

-Rats, mice, bats, birds or other wild mammals can also be the source of bed bug infestations.
-While the most common bed bug, Cimex lectularius, prefers a human host, other species of similar insects infest warm-blooded animals and will feed on humans and colonize homes if their animal hosts invade the building.
+Rats, mice, bats, birds or other wild mammals can also be the source of infestations.
+While the most common, Cimex lectularius, prefers a human host, other species of similar insects infest warm-blooded animals and will feed on humans and colonize homes if their animal hosts invade the building.

-A bed bug infestation is not a sign of poor sanitation.
-Unlike vermin such as cockroaches and rodents, bed bugs are not attracted to filth or food debris.
-The cleanest home may become the site of a bed bug infestation if the creatures are introduced from an infested area.
+An infestation is not a sign of poor sanitation.
+Unlike vermin such as cockroaches and rodents, these bugs are not attracted to filth or food debris.
+The cleanest home may become the site of an infestation if the creatures are introduced from an infested area.

 As their name suggests, the first place to inspect is the bed.
 Check the sheets and blankets for any dead bugs, dormant bugs, or small, black spots and streaks.
 Take pillows out of their cases and check along their seams.
 Remove the bedding and check the mattress for the same signs of spots, streaks or bugs.